 Beer Guides are virtual synopsises of the best, or save that, the most interesting, or sometimes just plain wacky examples of craft beers that fall into certain broad, pre-determined categories - seasonal, event-oriented, and the like.
 The reviews are to be taken with a grain of salt.

-Late summer quickly fades to cooler fall days, and two types of beer emerge: Oktoberfests, for that bacchanal of the same name that starts in late September, and harvest veggie flavoured brews, chief among them the mighty pumpkin.
-Think about trying a few of these with a backyard firepit, or at least central heating.
+Late summer quickly fades to fall days, and two types of beer emerge: Oktoberfests, for that bacchanal of the same name, and harvest veggie flavoured brews, chief among them the mighty pumpkin.
+Try a few of these with a backyard firepit, or at least central heating.

 The lazy days of summer call for the thirst-quenching and celebratory nature of a fine brew more than ever - enjoy our suggestions responsibly, whether at the lake, golf course, or backyard BBQ!